CHN-beta/ovito/doc/manual/advanced_topics/aspherical_particles.rst

 The vertex coordinates of the loaded polyhedral mesh get scaled by the value of the ``Radius`` property of each particle (if present) and rotated by the quaternion stored in the ``Orientation`` property (if present).
-Alternatively, you can set the :guilabel:`Display radius` parameter of the type to scale all particles of that type, or adjust the :guilabel:`Radius scaling factor` in the :ref:`Particles <visual_elements.particles>` visual element to scale all particles uniformly.
+Alternatively, you can set the :guilabel:`Display radius` parameter of the type to scale all particles of that type or adjust the :guilabel:`Radius scaling factor` in the :ref:`Particles <visual_elements.particles>` visual element to scale all particles uniformly.